corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/app-upgrade-notes-enterprise.md

 ```

 {{< note >}}
-Corda Enterprise 4.5 binaries are not available in a public repository.
+Corda Enterprise Edition 4.5 binaries are not available in a public repository.
 In order to make the dependencies available for development, either
 create a mirror repository and upload them there, or add them to the local Maven repository.

 Please consult your R3 support contact to request a copy of the Corda Enterprise Developer Pack (this contains a Maven repository mirror